 These gluten-free thumbprint cookies are also grain-free and dairy-free!
 Can be adapted to use different zests, extracts and jams.

+I love gluten-free cookies like these year-round.
 I don’t understand why raspberry thumbprints are a Christmas thing.
 They’re raspberry flavored!
 To me, that screams summer.
 So here’s a little piece of summer for you in December. :)

 I first made these in January when I was experiencing the post-Christmas winter blues.
 So of course I loaded them with lemon zest and extract.
 With Christmas around the corner, I thought I ought to try an almond version and they were just as delicious.